 Since 1892, the Brown Palace has hosted Denver's most distinguished guests.
 The iconic, flatiron-shaped structure contains romantic, Victorian-style guest rooms.
-In addition to four in-house restaurants, afternoon tea is served daily in the lobby.
-As you nibble on sweets and savories, let your eyes travel up the eight-story atrium to admire the ornate grillwork and cast-iron railings.
+In addition to three in-house restaurants, afternoon tea is served daily in the lobby.
+As you nibble on sweets and savories, let your eyes travel up the nine-story atrium to admire the ornate grillwork and cast-iron railings.
 Historic displays around the lobby's perimeter provide insights into the hotel's history (e.g. it was known as the Western White House during the Eisenhower administration).
 The spa features a private couples suite with a dual reclining hydrotherapy tub, and the sweet water in the facility and throughout the Brown Palace is drawn from its own artesian well.

 Delightful design, a daily happy hour that provides both free wine and neck rubs, a true pet-friendly policy, and the award-winning ground-floor Italian restaurant Panzano all make Hotel Monaco the top romantic hotel choice in Denver for contemporary couples.
-Guest rooms, with tall padded headboards, Frette bed linens, oversized mirrors, animal-print furnishings, and the minibar's "intimacy kit," are downright sexy. (the Monaco's free wi-fi is sexy, too.)
+Guest rooms, with tall padded headboards, Frette bed linens, oversized mirrors, and luxurious furnishings are downright sexy.
+Tthe Monaco's free wi-fi is sexy, too.)
 Aveda products used in the hotel's salon and spa can prep you for a big night out... or in.

 The Mile-High City's top luxury hotel, The Ritz-Carlton, Denver is a five-star, five-diamond hotel -- which means it's as close as perfect as a property can get.
 Guest rooms are warm, spacious, and comfortable, with beds that entice lovers to sleep late.
 There's only one restaurant in the hotel, Elway's, but it's open for breakfast, lunch, and dinner and serves an impressive range of dishes to please everyone from light eaters and vegetarians to sushi lovers and confirmed carnivores.
 If you plan to cocoon in The Ritz-Carlton, Denver, opt for the Club Lounge, where you can find sustenance throughout the day in the private-club atmosphere (but be warned: children of guests have discovered the Lounge's appeal as well).